Do you pay indirect costs?

 I’m having trouble using the online application system to request a confidential letter from my primary postdoctoral mentor.
 What should I do?

 For detailed instructions on how to request a confidential letter, see Applicant Instructions for Requesting a Confidential Letter.
 For help with troubleshooting problems with this process, see Troubleshooting the Confidential Letters Process.
-If you’re still experiencing difficulties after reviewing these two documents, contact Tiffanie Taylor, Program Associate or Ruth Reynolds, Program Assistant.
+If you’re still experiencing difficulties after reviewing these two documents, contact Melanie Scott, Senior Program Associate.

 My primary postdoctoral mentor is having trouble uploading his/her confidential recommendation letter to my application.
 What should I do?

 For detailed instructions on how to upload a confidential letter, see Recommender Instructions for Uploading a Confidential Letter.
 For help with troubleshooting problems with this process, see Troubleshooting the Confidential Letters Process.
-If your primary postdoc mentor is still experiencing difficulties after reviewing these two documents, ask him/her to contact Tiffanie Taylor, Program Associate or Ruth Reynolds, Program Assistant.
+If your primary postdoc mentor is still experiencing difficulties after reviewing these two documents, ask him/her to contact Melanie Scott, Senior Program Associate.

 I completed my application.
 How do I submit?